 Where is the Virginia Gold Cup Held?

 When a philanthropist and news executive bought Great Meadow, the Va Gold Cup’s current home, a new era of racing began.
 The course challenged horses and riders to new degrees, demanding new levels of athleticism and endurance.
 The fences at Great Meadow are higher than its original home and demand both speed and fortitude while racing the four-mile course.
 “A Gold Cup winner at Great Meadow must be a very talented animal,” 1978 Gold Cup Winner Don Yovanovich said in an interview at the time.

 Today, the Virginia Gold Cup has realized its founders’ ambition of becoming one of the most prestigious and competitive races in America.
 Viewers come from across the country to watch the fierce competition play out on the demanding course.

 This year, 2022, marks the 97th Annual Virginia Gold Cup, a full century after that first historic race.
 Although some aspects of the steeplechase have changed over the past century, the spirit of good hearted competition and appreciation for the bond between horse and rider remain.
-Race day typically features seven different races, in addition to a plethora of newer activities and competitions.
-Horses are not the only animals showcasing their talents; terriers streak across a course to compete in the terrier races.
+Race day typically features seven different races, in addition to other activities and competitions that we can expect to be back this fall.